-Cal State had re-interpreted its nondiscrimination policy to prohibit religious student groups from having religious leadership requirements.
-But it explicitly allowed fraternities and sororities to continue to engage in sex discrimination in selecting their leaders and members.
-That is, Cal State denied religious organizations the right to select their leaders according to their religious beliefs, but it allowed fraternities and sororities to select their leaders and members on the basis of sex.
+The problem arose because Cal State re-interpreted its nondiscrimination policy to prohibit religious student groups from having religious leadership requirements.
+But in announcing that religious student groups could not have religious leadership requirements, Cal State explicitly and unfairly allowed fraternities and sororities to continue to engage in sex discrimination in selecting their leaders and members.

-2. The Tennessee General Assembly passed legislation similar to HIB 4436 after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a Christian group because it required its leaders to have a "personal commitment to Jesus Christ."
+2. The Tennessee General Assembly passed legislation similar to HB 1724 after Vanderbilt University excluded fourteen Catholic and evangelical Christian organizations from campus, including a Christian group because it required its leaders to have a "personal commitment to Jesus Christ."

-In 2011, Vanderbilt University administrators informed the Christian Legal Society student chapter at Vanderbilt Law School that the mere expectation that its leaders would lead its Bible studies, prayer, and worship was "religious discrimination."
-CLS's requirement that its leaders agree with its core religious beliefs was also "religious discrimination."17
+In 2011, Vanderbilt University administrators informed the CLS student chapter at Vanderbilt Law School that the mere expectation that its leaders would lead its Bible studies, prayer, and worship was "religious discrimination."
+CLS's requirement that its leaders agree with its core religious beliefs was also deemed to be "religious discrimination."
+15

-Vanderbilt told another Christian student group that it could remain a recognized student organization only if it deleted five words from its constitution: "personal commitment to Jesus Christ."
-The students left campus rather than recant their commitment to Jesus Christ.18
+Vanderbilt told another Christian student group that it could remain a recognized student organization only if it deleted five words from its constitution: that its leaders have a "personal commitment to Jesus Christ."
+The students left campus rather than recant their commitment to Jesus Christ.16

-Catholic and evangelical Christian students patiently explained to the Vanderbilt administration that nondiscrimination policies should protect, not exclude, religious organizations.
-But in April 2012, Vanderbilt denied recognition to fourteen Christian organizations.19 While religious organizations could not keep their religious leadership requirements, Vanderbilt permitted fraternities and sororities to engage in sex discrimination in selecting leaders and members.
+Catholic and evangelical Christian students patiently explained to the Vanderbilt administration that nondiscrimination policies should protect, not exclude, religious organizations from campus.
+But in April 2012, Vanderbilt denied recognition to fourteen Christian organizations.
+While religious organizations could not keep their religious leadership requirements, Vanderbilt permitted fraternities and sororities to engage in sex discrimination in selecting leaders and members.
 After Vanderbilt adopted its new policy, the University of Tennessee reportedly claimed to have a similar policy.
-In response, the Tennessee General Assembly enacted T.C.A. § 49-7-156 to protect the right of a religious student association on a public college campus to "require[] that only persons professing the faith of the group and comporting themselves in conformity with it qualify to serve as members or leaders."20
+In response, the Tennessee General Assembly enacted T.C.A. § 49-7-156 to protect the right of a religious